-Higher Education Strategic Planning Committee (HESP)
+Higher Education Strategic Planning (HESP) Steering Committee

-By statute (CRS-23-1-108) the Colorado Commission on Higher Education (CCHE) is required to develop a master plan for the system of postsecondary institutions every four years.
-The last master plan was completed by the CCHE in 1999, and updated in 2001 Blue Ribbon Commission 2002.
-In order to meet the legislative requirements, Governor Bill Ritter Jr., by executive order, appointed a twelve member bipartisan steering committee in December, 2009.
+By statute (CRS-23-1-108) the Colorado Commission on Higher Education (CCHE) is required to develop a master plan for postsecondary education every five years.
+The last master plan was completed by the CCHE in 1999, and was updated in 2001.
+In order to meet the legislative requirements, Gov. Bill Ritter Jr., by executive order, appointed a 12 member bipartisan steering committee in December 2009.

-The HESP was chaired by citizen volunteers Jim Lyons and Dick Monfort, and comprised of representation from business and industry, higher education institutions, nonprofit organizations, and members of the Colorado Commission on Higher Education (CCHE).
+The HESP was chaired by Jim Lyons and Dick Monfort, and composed of representation from business and industry, higher education institutions, nonprofit organizations and members of the Colorado Commission on Higher Education (CCHE).

-The Governor charged the steering committee with defining state higher educational needs and examining institutional missions, reviewing the governance and structure of the system of higher education, addressing higher education funding, and increasing and improving student access and success.
-In addition, the Higher Education Steering Committee was charged with addressing two key completion oriented agendas:
+The Governor charged the steering committee with defining state higher educational needs and examining institutional missions; reviewing the governance and structure of the system of higher education; addressing higher education funding; and increasing and improving student access and success.
+In addition, the Higher Education Strategic Planning Steering Committee was charged with addressing two key completion-oriented agendas:

-Colorado: To double the number of degrees and certificates by 2020 United States: To increase the percentage of degree holders aged 25-34 to 60% by 2020
+Colorado: To double the number of degrees and certificates by 2020 United States: To increase the percentage of degree holders aged 25-34 to 60 percent by 2020

-The Steering Committee developed four subcommittees to address specific areas:
+The Steering Committee developed four subcommittees to address specific areas.

-- 1) The Mission & Governance subcommittee was charged with identifying the proper role, mission, and governance structure of the state's higher education system; - 2) The Pipeline subcommittee was charged with addressing the role of the system in decreasing remediation, expanding transition programs, removing barriers for nontraditional learners, and increase completion; - 3) The Accessibility subcommittee was charged with addressing the role of the state and institutions in continuing to provide access to students, particularly those most vulnerable groups which include ethnic minorities, low income, and those with geographic barriers; and - 4) the Sustainability subcommittee was charged with making recommendations related to Colorado higher education funding as it relates to state goals.
+- 1. The Mission & Governance subcommittee was charged with identifying the proper role, mission and governance structure of the state's higher education system. - 2.
+The Pipeline subcommittee was charged with addressing the role of the system in decreasing remediation, expanding transition programs, removing barriers for nontraditional learners, and increasing completion. - The Accessibility subcommittee was charged with addressing the role of the state and institutions in continuing to provide access to students, particularly those most vulnerable groups which include ethnic minorities, low income, and those with geographic barriers. - 4.
+The Sustainability subcommittee was charged with making recommendations related to Colorado higher education funding as it relates to state goals.